KaitlynLandgraf/compciv-2016/projects/gender-detector-data/README.md

 # Gender analysis of New York City Payroll information for the office of the mayor
 ## Preliminary findings

-There are more women than men overall, and in every individual salary bracket Although women's lead on men shrinks in the top two salary brackets compared with the bottom two Nobody in the mayor's office make $250K or above.
+There are more women than men overall, and in every individual salary bracket, although women's lead on men shrinks in the top two salary brackets compared with the bottom two.
+Nobody in the mayor's office makes $250K or above.

 #fetch_gender_data.py